Graduate Electrical Design Engineer

 Tailor Your CV: Make sure your CV highlights relevant experience and skills related to electrical design engineering.
 Focus on projects or coursework that demonstrate your ability to evaluate customer specifications and contribute to design processes.

 Craft a Strong Cover Letter: In your cover letter, express your enthusiasm for the role and the company.
-Mention specific aspects of the job description, such as your ability to interpret wiring diagrams or conduct electrical analysis, to show you understand the position.
+Mention specific aspects of the job description, such as your ability to interpret wiring diagrams and conduct electrical analysis, to show you understand the position.

 How to prepare for a job interview at GSA Recruitment